 This pasta recipe has a unique flavor that comes from allowing the balsamic vinegar to reduce.
-This mellows and sweetens the flavors, and also thickens the vinegar which allows it to adhere nicely the penne.
-I added some leftover slices of grilled steak to the pasta make it a little more substantial, but it would also taste great on its own or with grilled chicken.Print
+This mellows and sweetens the flavors, and also thickens the vinegar which allows it to adhere nicely to the penne.
+I added some leftover slices of grilled steak to the pasta to make it a little more substantial, but it would also taste great on its own or with grilled chicken.Print

 - 3 red peppers

 - 1/2 cup plus 2 tablespoons balsamic vinegar

 - 1 pound penne

 - 1/3 cup grated Parmesan cheese, plus more for serving

 - Chop the red pepper into 1 inch pieces.
 Place on a baking sheet and toss with olive oil and salt and pepper.
 Roast for 15 minutes.

 - Meanwhile, put the vinegar in a small saucepan.
 Simmer, stirring occasionally, until 3 tablespoons remain and vinegar has thickened.

 - Stir in the brown sugar.
 Remove from the heat.